jkzorz/jkzorz.github.io/_posts/2020-01-22-alluvial-plots.md

 ---
 layout: post
-title: "Alluvial plots in R"
+title: "Alluvial Plots in R"
 date: 2020-01-22
 ---

-Alluvial plots are, in the way that I'm using them here, similar to a **[stacked bar plot](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html)**, but look fancier and can be more aesthetically pleasing.
+Alluvial plots, in the way that I'm using them here, are similar to a **[stacked bar plot](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html)**, but look fancier and can be more aesthetically pleasing.
 They're useful if you want to show how a set of variables change over time, or over a set of conditions.
 At each time point or category along an axis, the variables are arranged in decreasing order of value, so it's easy to track how a variable changes with respect to the others in your data.

 To make an alluvial plot, as per usual, we first need to load the required packages: